 The Office of Information Services welcomes all students to Saint Xavier University.
 We are pleased to announce that Internet connectivity is available in the rooms of all Residence Halls as well as in the Dining Hall and the common areas on the first floors of Morris, McCarthy, and Rubloff Halls.

 Wireless Access at SXU

 In order to connect to the Internet using wireless technology, you will need to purchase a wireless adapter that is compatible with the "802.11b wireless Ethernet protocol."
-These adaptors can be purchased from stores including Best Buy and Circuit City and are available at the University Bookstore.
+These adaptors can be purchased from stores including Best Buy and Fry's and are available at the University Bookstore.
 Pacelli and Regina require a wireless connection.

 - Laptop: If you use a laptop computer, all you need to connect to Saint Xavier's wireless network is a PCMCIA wireless network adapter card that plugs directly into the laptop's PCMCIA port.
 Alternatively, you may choose a USB wireless Ethernet adaptor if your computer has USB ports.
 There are a number of laptop computers in the market with 802.11b wireless Ethernet built into the system.

 - Desktop: The easiest way to connect a desktop computer to the wireless campus is through a USB wireless Ethernet adaptor.
 An alternative method is a PCI wireless Ethernet adaptor that is installed in an available PCI slot inside your computer.